Getting Popup Timing Right for Maximum Opt-in Rates

 If you’re worried that showing popups will take customer attention away from important content no matter when you show them, you could give teasers a try.

-Since teasers don’t disrupt the browsing experience, you don’t need to wait very long to display them.
+Since teasers don’t disrupt the visitor’s browsing experience, you don’t need to wait very long to display them.

 You can read more about teasers here.